gvwilson/sensibleadventures/bookster/bookster.md

 but the boy was gone.
 Disappointed, she tried to be philosophical.
 At least now she could actually go and look at some books.

-Her father had first taken her to Booksellers' Cross on her eighth naming day.
+Her father had first taken her to Dreamers' Cross on her eighth naming day.
 The booksellers had rolled their eyes at one another as she wandered in awe from stall to stall, all thinking, "Here's another one," and remembering themselves at her age.

-Novels, pamphlets, diaries… Poetry, medicine, recipes, magic, and law… Gandan-o, Ruudian, Uwsian, Bantangui, Praczny, and languages Erileine didn't even recognize…  Lost among the petrified learning, the frozen elsewheres and elsewhens, she took no more notice of time passing than she did of her own breathing.
+Novels, pamphlets, diaries… Poetry, medicine, recipes, magic, and law… Gandan-o, Ruudian, Uwsian, Bantangui, Praczny, and languages Erileine didn't even recognize…  Lost among the petrified learning, the failed and forgotten spells, and a lifetime's worth of elsewheres and elsewhens, she took no more notice of time passing than she did of her own breathing.

-She leafed through every Praczny book she found, finally selecting a tract on the rights of Gifted animals and a collection of romantic stories full of noble knights who left their loves behind for seven years while they quested after tin rings that held their parents'
+She leafed through every Gandan-o book she found, finally selecting a tract on the rights of Gifted animals and a collection of romantic stories full of noble knights who left their loves behind for seven years while they quested after tin rings that held their parents'